Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Phenotype.md

 # Phenotype

-`Coll.` Observable characteristics of an organism
+`Coll.` observable characteristics of an organism

 Influenced by: